DEissen/multi-modal-floor-type-detection-unitree-go1/README.md

 ### Training of a single model
 For training a following parameters must be set:
 - perform_training of main() must be set to True (default value!)
-- sensors list should be modified for to contain all sensors which the model shall use (should be done in *configs/default_config.json* and not as function parameter)
+- sensors list should be modified to contain all sensors which the model shall use (should be done in *configs/default_config.json* and not as function parameter)
 - run_path of main() should be an empty string to prevent mixing up some logs (default value!)
 - num_ckpt_to_load of main() should be empty (default value!)
 - logger of main() should be None (default value!)
 - modify the configuration for the training in *configs/default_config.json* and not by providing a dict as the function parameter train_config_dict
 ### Training of multiple models
 - You can train multiple models by calling the main() function multiple times.
 Examples can be found in *manual_tests.py* where functions are present to:
-    - train a model architecture for all sensors as a unimodal net
+    - complete_unimodal_test(): train a model architecture for all sensors as a unimodal net
-    - train a configurable amount of random multimodal models (same config for all models, but sensors are selected randomly)
+    - test_random_multimodal_models(): train a configurable amount of random multimodal models (same config for all models, but sensors are selected randomly)
-    - train a model with the same sensors and the same config multiple times
+    - perform_test_multiple_times(): train a model with the same sensors and the same config multiple times
+    - evaluate_hyp_opt_runs(): Run evaluation of all models at runs_base_path, e.g. to get best model from hyperparameter optimization
 ### Perform hyperparameter optimization
 Hyperparameter optimization is supported using wandb (Weights&Biases) which contains some user specific configuration which might be needed to be updated.
 - For details about the sweep configuration, ... which is related to wandb, see the official [documentation](https://docs.wandb.ai/guides/sweeps).
 - For modification of the hyperparameters an update in the sweep_configuration (tells wandb which parameters shall be optimized and which values these can take) dict and inside function update_config_dict_with_wandb_config() (maps the chosen config from wandb to the loaded default config) is mandatory

 ### Evaluation of a model
-TODO: further update from here!
-For training a following parameters must be set:
+For evaluation of a model, the following parameters must be set:
 - perform_training of main() must be set to False
-- run_path of main() must be the path where the training was logged, e.g. r"D:\<path_to_repo>\runs\run_05_09__15_35_41"
+- run_path of main() must be the path where the training was logged, e.g. r"<path_to_repo>\runs\run_05_09__15_35_41"
 - num_ckpt_to_load of main() should be set to the number of the checkpoint you want to load (if None is provided, the latest found checkpoint will be used)
 - logger of main() should be None
 - complete configuration from training will be reused from *<run_path>\config\\* including used sensors, dataset preprocessing, ...\
+- you can select whether the classification shall be visualized (plot confusion matrix and prediction for one data sample) in the training configuration with the value of "visualize_results"
-=> modify configuration there in case you want to change something
+=> configuration must be changed at the run_path location in case you want to change something
 ### Check robustness of a model
 This can be done for model training or model evaluation (see previous use cases) with the following additional adaptions:
-- Modify the config file (default config found in *FTDDataset\configs\faulty_data_creation_config.json* or in *<run_path>\config\faulty_data_creation_config.json*) according to your use case:
+- Modify the config file *<run_path>\config\faulty_data_creation_config.json* according to your use case:
     - Set value for "create_faulty_data" to true to enable faulty data creation
-    - Provide lists of sensors for which faulty data shall be created (e.g. key "Cams for brightness")
+    - Provide lists of sensors for which faulty data shall be created (e.g. key "Cams for guassian_noise")
     - Modify the limit/ intensity values in the config for the faulty data creation (e.g. key "offset_min")
 ### Check whether a model is adaptive
 This is not automatically supported, as this highly dependent on the model architecture.

 # Folder structure and module descriptions
 This section contains a brief overview about all files in the repository.
 The code is structured in five modules/subfolder which contain code for different purposes.
+- **configs/** \
+This directory contains the default configuration for training.
+    - *default_config.json:* Configuration used for training
 - **custom_utils/** \
 This module contains some custom utility functions used in the repository.
     - *utils.py:* Utility functions mainly for logging (including storage of logs)